cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/04-cluster.md

 ## Create the cluster

-Set the variables in the `terraform.tfvars` files for example to
+Set the variables in the `terraform.tfvars` file for example to

 ```
 project_id          = "<PROJECT_ID>"